Form 1041 Questions for a Trust or Estate

 Question 8 assumes that most estates run their course within the first two years of the decedent’s date of death.
 If the estate you’re administering stretches out longer than that, the IRS wants a brief explanation.
 Check the box and attach a brief statement.

-Generally, a skip beneficiary is someone who is more than one generation below that of the transferor of the property.
-So, grandchildren may be skip beneficiaries of their grandparents’ estates.
-In the case of unrelated parties, a skip beneficiary is anyone who is more than 371/2 years younger than the transferor.
+Question 9 is looking for information about skip beneficiaries so that the IRS can attempt to collect even more tax under the generation-skipping transfer tax rules.
+Generally, a skip beneficiary is someone who’s more than one generation below that of the transferor of the property.
+In the case of unrelated parties, a skip beneficiary is anyone who’s more than 37 1/2 years younger than the transferor.